 The OKC tornadic thunderstorm has been introduced in HX07.
 As in HX07, the evolution of the OKC storm can be illustrated using a collage of low-level reflectivity whose values exceed 35 dBZ (Fig. 1).
-The storm was first observed as a weak echo by the operational Twin Lakes, Oklahoma City (KTLX) WSR-88D radar at 2040 UTC (hereafter, all times will be in UTC).
+The storm was first observed as a weak echo by the operational Twin Lakes/ Oklahoma City (KTLX) Weather Surveillance Radar-1988 Doppler (WSR-88D) at 2040 UTC.
 It strengthened as it moved northeastward, taking on supercell characteristics.
-At around 2200, a pronounced hook appendage structure is found at the southwestern end of the storm, located northwest of Moore.
-The supercell storm propagated east-northeastward, and began to weaken after 2300, and dissipated by 0020 of 9 May.
+At around 2200 UTC, a pronounced hook appendage structure is found at the southwestern end of the storm, located northwest of Moore, Oklahoma.
+The supercell storm propagated east-northeastward, and began to weaken after 2300 UTC, and dissipated by 0020 UTC 9 May.
 In addition to the main OKC storm, three smaller storms are seen in Fig. 1, labeled storms A, B, and C.

-The tornado that struck the south side of Oklahoma City (hereafter, the OKC tornado) formed at 2210, tracked east-northeast on the ground for about 30 km, from Moore to Choctaw, Oklahoma, and dissipated at 2238 (Fig. 2).
+The tornado that struck the south side of Oklahoma City (hereafter, the OKC tornado) formed at 2210 UTC, tracked east-northeast on the ground for about 30 km, from Moore to Choctaw, Oklahoma, and dissipated at 2238 UTC (Fig. 2).
 This tornado caused widespread F2-F4 damage.
 Prior to the genesis of the OKC tornado, two F0 tornadoes from the same storm were reported just southwest of Moore.
-Because these tornadoes were short-lived and weak, the focus of this study is on the long-track, high-impact OKC tornado.
+Because these tornadoes were short lived and weak, the focus of this study is on the long-track, high-impact OKC tornado.
 Additional discussion on this case can also be found in Romine et al. (2008).